 Creating Amazon CloudWatch Alarms

 After an alarm invokes an action due to a change in state, its subsequent behavior depends on the type of action that you have associated with the alarm.
-For Auto Scaling policy notifications, the alarm continues to invoke the action for every period that the alarm remains in the new state.
-For Amazon Simple Notification Service notifications, no additional actions are invoked.
+For Amazon EC2 and Auto Scaling actions, the alarm continues to invoke the action for every period that the alarm remains in the new state.
+For Amazon SNS notifications, no additional actions are invoked.

 You can also add alarms to dashboards.
 When an alarm is on a dashboard, it turns red when it